Juniper Networks

-Juniper Networks, Inc. is an American multinational corporation headquartered in Sunnyvale, California.
-The company develops and markets networking products, including routers, switches, network management software, network security products, and software-defined networking technology.
+Juniper Networks, Inc., was an American multinational corporation headquartered in Sunnyvale, California.
+The company developed and marketed networking products, including routers, switches, network management software, network security products, and software-defined networking technology.

 The company was founded in 1996 by Pradeep Sindhu, with Scott Kriens as the first CEO, who remained until September 2008.
 Kriens has been credited with much of Juniper's early market success.
 It received several rounds of funding from venture capitalists and telecommunications companies before going public in 1999.
 Juniper grew to $673 million in annual revenues by 2000.
 By 2001 it had a 37% share of the core routers market, challenging Cisco's once-dominant market-share.
-It grew to $4 billion in revenues by 2004 and $4.63 billion in 2014.
+It grew to US$4 billion in revenues by 2004 and $4.63 billion in 2014.
 Juniper appointed Kevin Johnson as CEO in 2008, Shaygan Kheradpir in 2013 and Rami Rahim in 2014.